AJKemps/addressvalidator/README.md

 The CLIWriter class is responsible for formatting and printing the output data to the console.

 ## Testing
 The rspec gem will be used for testing.
 The test suite focuses on unit testing of individual classes, and also includes a few end-to-end integration tests.
-We will also use stubbing and mocking to prevent excessive API requests during testing.
+It uses stubbing and mocking to prevent excessive API requests during testing.